terricain/actions-cache-server/TESTING.md

 | `DB_POSTGRES` | `postgres://user:pass@host:port/dbname` | Enables testing the PostgreSQL database backend |
 | `STORAGE_S3`  | `http://localhost:4566` | Enables testing the S3 storage backend, this is the URL to the localstack container |

+To generate the Mocks for the storage backends, run `make generate_mocks`

 ### S3 Localstack